questionmark/qm-oap-docs/src/deliveryodata/attempt.rst

         A human-friendly representation of the time zone.

+    ..  od:prop::   AppointmentStart  Edm.DateTime

+        The local time the appointment is due to start (in the time zone indicated by :od:prop:`TimeZoneID`.

     ..  od:prop::   Status  Edm.String

         The status of this appointment.
 The status values may vary